deepaksood619/deepaksood619.github.io/docs/technologies/kafka/others.md

 ## Data contracts, schema on read, and schema on write

 As already mentioned, it is the responsibility of the consuming client (whether it's ksqlDB, Kafka Connect, a custom Kafka consumer, etc.) to deserialize the raw bytes of a Kafka message into the original event by applying some kind of schema, be it a formalized schema in Avro or Protobuf, or an informal JSON format scribbled on the back of a napkin in the company canteen.
-This means it is, generally speaking, aschema-on-readsetup.
+This means it is, generally speaking, a schema-on-read setup.

 But how does a consuming client know how to deserialize stored events, given that most likely a different client produced them?
 The answer is that producers and consumers must agree on a data contract in some way.
 Gwen Shapira covered the important subject of [data contracts and schema management](https://www.confluent.io/blog/schemas-contracts-compatibility) in an earlier blog post, so I'll skip over the details here.
 But in summary, the easiest option is to use Avro and [Confluent Schema Registry](https://www.confluent.io/confluent-schema-registry/).
 With a schema registry and a formalized schema (including but not limited to Avro), we are moving from schema on read into [schema-on-write territory](https://www.oreilly.com/ideas/data-governance-and-the-death-of-schema-on-read), which is a boon for pretty much everyone who is working with data, not just the few poor souls of us tasked to "go and do data governance."